giantswarm/docs/src/content/overview/introduction.md

 ---
 title: Introduction to Giant Swarm
-description: Giant Swarm is a platform that helps engineering teams to build Cloud Native Developer Platform and operate them without much hassle.
+description: Giant Swarm give platform engineering teams the ability to build cloud-native developer platforms and operate them without much hassle.
 weight: 10
 menu:
   main:
     parent: overview
 user_questions:
-  - What is a Cloud Native Developer Platform?
+  - What is a cloud-native developer platform?
-  - How does Giant Swarm offer?
+  - How does Giant Swarm help engineering teams?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-horizon
-last_review_date: 2024-03-08
+last_review_date: 2024-03-12
 ---

-Giant Swarm's mission is to empower customers to build their own Cloud Native Developer Platforms.
+Giant Swarm's mission is to empower our customers to build their own cloud-native developer platforms.
 Most engineering teams today want to build a [platform](https://tag-app-delivery.cncf.io/whitepapers/platforms/#what-is-a-platform) and there are [many reasons](https://tag-app-delivery.cncf.io/whitepapers/platforms/#why-platforms) why a unified platform actually makes sense, but the teams should also be aware that the complexity in today's cloud-native landscape is overwhelming.

 Ultimately, developers want to deploy an app into production without having to worry too much about security or compliance, but still have good monitoring and deployment options.
 Our goal is to help the engineers who build and maintain the platform meet developers' expectations without compromising their organizations' security posture.